FFAR Grant to Accurately Predict Food’s Shelf Life to Reduce Food Waste

 ITHACA and WASHINGTON (April 30, 2019) –An estimated 40 percent of food in the United States is wasted, often because consumers unknowingly dispose of food before it expires.
-The Foundation for Food and Agriculture Research (FFAR) awarded a $590,000 Seeding Solutions Grant to Cornell University to develop technology that provides consumers with a more accurate shelf-life predication for perishable products.
-The FFAR grant has been matched with funding from the Department of Food Science at Cornell University, New York State Dairy Promotion Order, and Chobani for a total $1.56 million investment.
+The Foundation for Food & Agriculture Research (FFAR) awarded a $590,000 Seeding Solutions Grant to Cornell University to develop technology that provides consumers with a more accurate shelf-life predication for perishable products.
+The FFAR grant has been matched with funding from the Department of Food Science at Cornell University, New York State Dairy Promotion Order and Chobani for a total $1.56 million investment.

 The “best-by” labels on perishable products indicate when the food is at peak quality.
 However, many consumers mistakenly interpret these labels as an expiration date and discard food on or before that date without realizing that the product is safe for consumption.
 Without a way to accurately predict shelf-life, food waste has become increasingly common and costly.
 Milk spoilage alone costs the United States $6.4 billion annually.